nextgis/ngf-tutorial/tutorials/5_3_vector_popup/README.md

 });
 ```

-Each time the popup is opened, the `createPopupContent` method will be called with the following event data
+Each time the popup is opened, the `createPopupContent` method will be called with the following event data:

 Properties

-- `feature` - A vector layer object in geojson format.
+- `feature` - A vector layer object in GeoJSON format.
 - `layer` - Native layer for a specific adapter layers of a specific map adapter.
 - `target` - The adapter in which the layer is created.
 - `type` - The source of the event call.
 User `click`, `hover`, or programmatic `api` call.